 BGV’s community is the central space for content, communication, idea sharing and training around BGV pitch competitions.
 Virtual courses guide pitch competition facilitators through BGV culture, founder coaching, day-of event facilitation and investment readiness.

-We picked these resources just for you.
-Explore how you can nonprofits build community and strengthen their impact.
+Explore how you can build community and strengthen your impact.

 Nonprofits rely on Participate because of our expertise in adult education and strong core values.
 As former educators, instructional designers and education researchers, our team designed our social learning platform to meet the needs of growing organizations and their constituents.
 We focus on mission-alignment and intentionally partner with organizations who share the same values of working together for the greater good, being kind, creating meaningful solutions and growing from successes and failures.